kei-en/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6print_line.c - draws a straight line in the terminal 7-print_diagonal.c - draws a diagonal line on the terminal 8-print_square.c - prints a square
+9-fizz_buzz.c - prints the numbers from 1 to 100 replacing multiples of 3 with "fizz", multiples of 5 with "Buzz" and multiples of both to "FizzBuzz"